Third Culture Faith: Discovering God in the Flux

 How to Build a Strong Third Culture Faith

-You don’t stumble into third culture faith.
+You may have stumbled into third culture living, but you don’t stumble into third culture faith.

-You build it—brick by brick—with God’s help.
+You build it, brick by brick, surrender by surrender with God’s help.

 1. Anchor in Scripture, Not in Trends